-DVRPC has coordinated emissions reduction target setting with both PennDOT and NJDOT to establish emissions reduction targets from CMAQ-funded projects in the relevant portions of the DVRPC planning areas.
+DVRPC has coordinated emissions reduction target setting with both PennDOT and NJDOT to establish emissions reduction targets from CMAQ funded projects in the relevant portions of the DVRPC planning areas.
 Each state has developed state-level emissions reductions targets that account for emissions reductions at the MPO level.
-On September 24, 2020, the DVRPC Board agreed to support PennDOT's and NJDOT's statewide CMAQ emissions reduction targets and PennDOT's efforts at achieving those targets mentioned above, as well as adopt the MPO regional targets, and approve DVRPC to submit the CMAQ Interim Performance Plan for 2018-2019 (Publication #TM21003) to PennDOT for submission to the FHWA.
+On September 24, 2020, the DVRPC Board agreed to support PennDOT's and NJDOT's statewide CMAQ Emission Reduction targets and PennDOT's efforts at achieving those targets mentioned above, as well as adopt the MPO regional targets, and approve DVRPC to submit the CMAQ Interim Performance Plan for 2018-2019 (Publication #TM21003) to PennDOT for submission to FHWA.

-Progress toward CMAQ Congestion and Emissions Reduction Targets
+Progress Toward CMAQ Congestion and Emissions Reduction Targets

-There are numerous projects in the TIP that will help the MPO and state meet two-and four-year targets for traffic congestion and on-road mobile source emissions.
-Table 9 in DVRPC's Congestion Mitigation and Air Quality Mid-Performance Period Progress Report (2018-2019) (Publication #TM21003) identifies all TIP projects in the Pennsylvania portion of the DVRPC region from FY2018 to FY2019.
-The next CMAQ Performance Plan will be published in fall 2022.
+There are numerous projects in the TIP that will help the MPO and State meet two-and four-year targets for traffic congestion and on-road mobile source emissions.
+Table 9 in DVRPC's CMAQ Interim Performance Plan for 2018-2019 (Publication #TM21003) identifies all TIP projects in the PA portion of the DVRPC region from FY2018 - FY2019.
+The next CMAQ Performance Plan will be published in Fall 2022.

 DVRPC will continue to promote and develop projects and programs with air quality benefits to its counties and planning partners.
-As part of DVRPC's CMP, DVRPC facilitates a CMP Planning Advisory Committee and generates a list of the top 10 bottleneck locations for state, county and local roadways.
+As part of DVRPC's Congestion Management Process, DVRPC facilitates a Congestion Management Process Planning Advisory Committee and generates a list of the top ten bottleneck locations for State, County and Local Roadways.

-Much of the congestion within the DVRPC region occurs on state-owned and maintained highways, which are part of the NHS.
+Much of the congestion within the DVRPC region occurs on State-owned and maintained highways, which are part of the NHS.
 Therefore, PennDOT has invested a significant amount of resources in congestion relief programs statewide.
-Progress is being made toward meeting the congestion relief and on-road mobile emissions reductions targets.
-At the time of this publication, the DVRPC has been working with stakeholders on selecting projects for DVRPC's new Travel Options Program, which funds innovative transportation demand management projects to provide better access to more travel options across the region and welcomes capital projects, operating projects, and education and marketing campaigns.
+Progress is being made towards meeting the congestion relief and on-road mobile emissions reductions targets.
+At the time of this publication, the DVRPC has been working with stakeholders on selecting projects for DVRPC's new Travel Options Program (TOP) which funds innovative transportation demand management (TDM) projects to provide better access to more travel options across the region and welcomes capital projects, operating projects, and education and marketing campaigns.
 These projects will be funded with STBGP funding.

-Over \$505 million of federal CMAQ funding is programmed in the FY2023 TIP, including setting aside almost \$300 million, from FY2025 to FY2034, for the flexing of CMAQ funds to SEPTA for Trolley Modernization, Bus Revolution, Rail Fleet Replacements and the King of Prussia Rail projects.
+Over \$505 million of federal CMAQ funding is programmed in the Draft FY2023 TIP, including setting aside almost \$300 million, from FY25 to FY34, for the flexing of CMAQ funds to SEPTA for Trolley Modernization, Bus Revolution, Rail Fleet Replacements and the King of Prussia Rail projects.
 This program strengthens the region's access to transportation infrastructure that is in good repair and produces lower emissions.

-Table 27: SPIKE Funding Projects That Help Support Achieving PM3 Targets in DVRPC Pennsylvania Subregion
+Table 27: Spike Funding Projects that help Support Achieving PM3 Targets in DVRPC PA subregion

-County MPMS# Project Spike Amount Primary Improvement Focus Chester 107551 SR30/SR10 to Business 30 Interchange Improvements \$40 million Turning lanes Chester 107553 SR30 & Airport Rd Interchange Improvements \$30 million Intersection reconfiguration Chester 107554 US30 & PA82 Interchange Improvements \$30 Million Intersection reconfiguration
+County MPMS# Project Spike Amount Primary Improvement Focus Chester 107551 SR30/SR10 to Business 30 Interchange Improvements \$40 million Turning Lanes Chester 107553 SR30 & Airport Rd Interchange Improvements \$30 million Intersection Reconfiguration Chester 107554 US30 & PA82 Interchange Improvements \$30 Million Intersection Reconfiguration